keyian/foodunder5please/README.md

 ## Research Topics

-*NOTE: ENDED UP RESEARCHING MORE...
-Made site with socket

-*(3 points) Explore Socket for realtime changes to item feed, favorites, and comments

 *(4 points) Perform client side form validation using custom JavaScript or JavaScript library *validating images and text length
   *also semantic validations, like is this a restaurant? is this capitalized?